 What Changed

-- Affirm de minimis exemptions in eFOCUS for OBS/SIS/SLS where applicable
+- Affirm de minimis exemptions in eFOCUS for OBS/SIS/SLS where applicable.

-- Prepare for Interactive Data
+- Prepare for Interactive Data: Larger firms by mid-2027 (test EDGAR Interactive Data Files).

-- Contact firm's Risk Monitoring Analyst for questions; review eFOCUS guidance and SIPC site
+- Contact firm's Risk Monitoring Analyst for questions; review eFOCUS guidance and SIPC site. https://www.finra.org/rules-guidance/notices/information-notice-20251110 https://www.finra.org/sites/default/files/2025-11/Information-Notice-20251110.pdf

 Compliance Impact